flameshot-org/flameshot/README.md

 **This program is in heavy develpment and it's incomplete!**

+## Usage

+When you execute the binary, the app will create a systray icon, the app will be waiting for the Print Key to start a new capture.

+Do a right click on the tray icon and you'll see menu items to open the configuration window and the information window.
+Check out the information window to see all the available shortcuts in the capture mode.

+This software is very focused on selection capture and edition, but you can do full screen captures very easily just not having a visible selection, by default it will take it as if you were selecting the whole screen.

 ## Considerations
 If you have a system-wide shortcut assigned to the`Print` key, you should disable it because it may interfere with the global key detection.